 Coconut oil contains mostly C12 (about 50%), while MCT oil blends are made of C8 and C10.
 That's why it's good to include both in your diet.

-XCT oil (also available in the UK) is a product developed by Bulletproof and it's a blend of two MCTs: C8 and C10.
+XCT oil is a product developed by Bulletproof and it's a blend of two MCTs: C8 and C10.
 Compared to Brain Octane Oil, which costs twice as much as XCT oil, it's an affordable product and it's good to start with if you are planning to use MCTs as a supplement.

 Brain Octane Oil